hyper-neutrino/djs-tutorials/tutorials/1 JavaScript Essentials.md

 ### Setting up an environment

+I personally use VSCode for developing in JavaScript.
+You should use whatever you are most comfortable with, but if you haven't used any before, my recommendations would be VSCode or Atom.

 Set up a workspace the same way you usually would, preferably with a folder dedicated to your project.
 This can be a git repository or just a normal folder if you don't plan on using git.

 To begin, open your console in this folder.
 If you are on Windows, you can right click in File Explorer inside your folder and click "Open Terminal Here" (you may need to press shift + right click if this option does not show up).
 Other operating systems likely have a similar option.